DRIVER-EU/csharp-test-bed-adapter/README.md

 This functionality ensures proper conversion from Avro schemas to C# classes.
 It uses the `avrogen.exe` that is built from the [Apache Avro GitHub](https://github.com/apache/avro).

-## Core and Standard Avro schemas
+## Core, Standard & Sim Avro schemas

-Within this adapter, all core and standard Avro schemas defined in the [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas) repository are already converted for ease of use.
-If you want to re-convert these schemas, you can run the `convert.bat` Windows batch file in the folder `src\CoreMessages\data\avro-schemas` for the core adapter messages and `src\StandardMessages\data\avro-schemas` for the standard messages.
+Within this adapter, all core, standard and sim Avro schemas defined in the [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas) repository are already converted for ease of use.
+If you want to re-convert these schemas, you can run the `convert.bat` Windows batch file in the folder `src\CoreMessages\data\avro-schemas` for the core adapter messages, `src\StandardMessages\data\avro-schemas` for the standard messages, and `src\SimMessages\data\avro-schemas` for the simulation messages.

 ## Conversion of custom schemas